WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Experiment Details

+\paragraph{Statistical significance tests} For statistical significance tests throughout the paper, we use independent two-sample t-test and consider the difference significant if $p \leq 0.05$.

+\paragraph{Simulation Topics.} We obtain the number of visits and edits of each Wikipedia article using the Wikimedia API~\footnote{Accessed via \url{https://wikimedia.org/api/rest_v1/}}.

+As mentioned in the paper, to select the recent topics, we look at the most edited Wikipedia articles in the first four months of 2023.
+Filtering based on the creation date did not lead to meaningful articles as there are many articles about old topics that just received articles in Wikipedia.
+Instead, in our experience, most of the highly edited Wikipedia articles are about actual new topics.

+\paragraph{Hyperparameters.} We use temperature of 0 and greedy decoding for all experiments, except the user simulator which has a temparature of 1.0 and nucleus sampling~\cite{degeneration2019} with p=0.5.
+We use no repetition penalty, except for a repetition penalty of 1.1 for the baseline LLaMA model, because we find that repetition penalty of 1.0 (i.e. no penalty) results in the model frequently degenerating~\cite{degeneration2019} repetitions.

+In most prompts of \system, we include at most the last five turns of the dialogue history to reduce the chance of causing confusion for the few-shot models in longer conversations.

-For fine-tuning Atlas, we follow the example in their repository~\footnote{\url{https://github.com/facebookresearch/atlas/blob/main/example_scripts/nq/train.sh}} to set learning rate to 4e-5, dropout to 0.1, weight decay to 0.01, and retriever number of contexts to be 40; we use a target max length of 64 instead of 16, to accommodate longer outputs.
+\paragraph{Baseline Atlas.} We use the 3B-parameter Atlas-XL and update its index to the same Wikipedia index as \system for a fair comparison.
+We reproduce their best model on Wizard of Wikipedia, which is obtained by fine-tuning the Atlas pre-trained model and its retriever using the train set, except that we update their index to the same Wikipedia dump as \system.
+For this, we use the fine-tuning code in the Atlas code repository~\footnote{\url{https://github.com/facebookresearch/atlas/blob/main/example_scripts/nq/train.sh}}, and set learning rate to 4e-5, dropout to 0.1, weight decay to 0.01, and retriever number of contexts to 40.
+We use a target maximum length of 64 instead of 16, to accommodate longer outputs.
+After this, the resulting model matches the Wizard of Wikipedia validation score reported in~\citet{izacard2022atlas}.

+\paragraph{Distillation to LLaMA.} When fine-tuning LLaMA-7B in the distillation experiments, we use hyperparameters from \cite{alpaca}, namely learning rate of $2\times 10^{-5}$, cosine learning rate schedule, batch size of 128, and training for 3 epochs.
+Initial experiments with LLaMA-30B showed no significant improvements.
+Training is done on 4 NVIDIA A100 (80 GB) GPUs.

+\paragraph{Automatic Evaluation.} In order to verify that using GPT-4 for conversationality metrics (Section ~\ref{sec:auto_eval}) is indeed reasonable, we compare its scores against two authors of this paper.
+Table~\ref{table:kappa} shows inter-annotator agreement for ratings on 50 randomly sampled conversation turns from all chatbots, measured by calculating Cohen's Kappa.
+The annotators are given the same instructions that is given to GPT-4 as prompt.